abhiverse01/the-coders-handbook/docker - 101/docker.md

 ---

-Docker can seem complex at first, but by practicing with simple examples, you’ll soon see how powerful and useful it is.
+Docker can seem complex at first, but by practising with simple examples, you’ll soon see how powerful and useful it is.
 Keep experimenting, and you'll be a Docker expert in no time!

 ---